istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 *Note that this feature is experimental.*

-Starting with Istio 1.4, Galley can be set up to perform configuration analysis alongside the configuration distribution that it is primarily responsible for.
+Starting with Istio 1.4, Galley can be set up to perform configuration analysis alongside the configuration distribution that it is primarily responsible for, via the `galley.enableAnalysis` flag.
+This analysis uses the same logic and error messages as when using `istioctl analyze`.
 Validation messages from the analysis are written to the status subresource of the affected Istio resource.
-This lets you find many configuration errors in your mesh without needing to run a separate command.
-This analysis uses the same logic and error messages as when using `istioctl analyze`.

 e.g. if you have a misconfigured gateway on your "ratings" VirtualService, running `kubectl get virtualservice ratings` would give you something like: